HasanNahiyanNobel/Learning-Flutter/ReadMe.md

 ## Lesson 1-4
 1. Learnt the basics of Flutter, Dart, and installation process.
 1. Created a basic app using `MaterialApp`.

+## Lesson 5: Scaffold & AppBar Widgets
+1. Now I see—the basic layout looks horrible—this why we need Scaffold widget.
+1. Created appbar, body, and a floating action button.